 I will be retiring in the near future and I want to see the 49 states and Canada in a truck camper but don't know what kind of camper and truck would pair off.

-I am single and I have read about Lance camper but now sure about a gas or diesel truck?
+I am single, and I have read about Lance camper but now sure about a gas or diesel truck?

-ANSWER: Hi Bernie, first off congratulations on your upcoming retirement and also your choice to go full-time RVing.
+ANSWER: Hi Bernie, first off, congratulations on your upcoming retirement and also your choice to go full-time RVing.
 I guarantee you will not regret that decision.
 Now for your questions:

 Let's talk about Lance Campers.
-Normally I do not like pushing one brand of RV over others, but when it comes to Campers Lance is the leading manufacturer of campers and they are the most popular camper on the road today.
+Normally I do not like pushing one brand of RV over others, but when it comes to Campers, Lance is the leading manufacturer of campers, and they are the most popular camper on the road today.
 They have been building Campers since 1965.

 use for your camper.
 The answer to that question is going to depend on what model camper you buy.
 Lance has a Truck + Camper Compatibility Guide that should be very helpful to you.

-1. Diesel engines if properly maintained, have a longer life-span than gas engines.
+1. Diesel engines, if properly maintained, have a longer life-span than gas engines.
 It is not unheard of for diesel engines to go well over 200,000 miles before requiring a rebuild or overhaul.

-2. Diesel engines are more fuel efficient than gas engines, you can expect more miles per gallon (don't expect a dramatic difference).
+2. Diesel engines are more fuel-efficient than gas engines; you can expect more miles per gallon (don't expect a dramatic difference).